TayyabSaif21/EGInterviewAPI/README.md

-EG Interview - Products API with Web Frontend
+Interview - Products API with Web Frontend
 ======================================

 This project is a simple implementation of a Product API built with ASP.NET Core and a web front end using HTML, CSS, and JavaScript.